AnushaChaluvadi/anusha-Documents/10 Important features of powerpoint that everyone needs to know.md

 -   In that case you can use a wonderful feature called **Align** which is in **Home** tab (Drawing group position object section)

--   If you want all the bullet points or text to start from left/right side, keeping the first bullet point/text as reference, then
+-   If you want all the bullet points or text to start from the left/right side, keeping the first bullet point/text as a reference, then

 -   Select all the bullets/text, go to the
 -**Home tab>Arrange option>Align section>click on align left/right.**